Skip to Main Content

 Forty Years of Straits Cooking in NW6

 The physical room tells you something before the food arrives.
 The interior is smartly dressed rather than casual, with the kind of considered presentation that signals the kitchen takes itself seriously without positioning the evening as occasion dining.
 Waitresses in traditional batik costumes reinforce a deliberate aesthetic choice, one that connects the room to a specific cultural tradition rather than the generic pan-Asian register that defines much of London's mid-market Southeast Asian offer.
-The effect is a dining space that feels anchored to a particular place and sensibility, which is not the default for a neighbourhood restaurant in NW6.
+The effect is a dining space that feels anchored to a particular place and sensibility,

 The Architecture of the Menu